 • Explore two of the most stunning monasteries in Bulgaria - Rila and Rozhen

-• Meet the secret places of the Thracians, Gnostics, the Orphans, the Bogomils, the Herons and the White Brotherhood
+• Meet the secret places of the Thracians, Gnostics, the Orphics, the Bogomils, the Herons and the White Brotherhood

 We depart from Sofia and head toward Sapareva Banya, where after a short breakfast we will board the lift to the Seven Rila Lakes - one of the most stunning mountain landmarks in the Balkans.
 These lakes, also called “the eyes of the mountain” draw countless tourists and followers of secret esoteric teachings.
 Each year in August, the followers of Beinsa Duno’s White Brotherhood, who come from all over the world, conduct their annual meeting here.

 Departure to Petrich and Rupite.

 The Rila Monastery is this most celebrated monastic cloister was founded in the 10th century by the patron saint of Bulgaria - Ivan Rilski.
 The monastery is one of the most important cultural monuments and is included in the UNESCO World Heritage List.